-egg and bacon in bread baskets
+Egg and bacon in bread baskets

-I like to use ripe baby rosa or cherry tomatoes on the vine, and I fill a small baking try allowing a little space to toss them around.
-I add a few sprigs of thyme, sea salt and a drizzle of olive oil to get them started and then roast them in an oven that has been preheated to 180C/ 350F for 20 minutes.
-I then remove, add the balsamic and return to roast for a further 10 minutes.
-At this stage they are blistered and releasing their juice.
-Its important not to add too much olive oil or balsamic at either stage.
+I then remove them, add the balsamic vinegar, and return them to roast for a further 10 minutes.
+At this stage, they are blistered and releasing their juice.
+It’s important not to add too much olive oil or balsamic at either stage.
 You don’t want your sauce to be too runny.
 I like to get it to the stage where the sauce is starting to caramelize and get a bit sticky.
 It also thickens up as the tomatoes cool down.
-A further sprinkle of sea salt flakes and a toss around in the pan is all you need before piling as much as you like onto your eggs.
+A further sprinkle of sea salt flakes and a toss around in the pan are all you need before piling as much as you like onto your eggs.

 I also discovered a great way to add flavour to a regular slice of toast while in Israel in January.
-My breakfast egg and soldiers was served with the most tasty buttered toast the one morning, and after enquiring, I learned that they had used anchovy butter.
+My breakfast egg and soldiers were served with the tastiest buttered toast one morning, and after enquiring, I learned that they had used anchovy butter.
 What a revelation!
 Such a simple addition of one ingredient takes buttered toast to a whole new level.
-I knew I wanted to add this to my bread baskets.
-In order to prevent the bottoms from going soggy, because I mean, who wants a soggy bottom, I only buttered the bread with the anchovy butter around the inside edges but I did it on both sides.
-This keeps the bottoms and lower edges dry and free to crisp up.
+I knew I wanted to add this to my breadbasket.

-On the bread front, I used a high fibre brown pre-sliced bread that was fairly thick cut.
-I think it works best this way.
-You could also roll with white bread, but I much prefer the flavour and texture of brown or whole wheat.
-The bread was fresh so it was easy to maneuver the slices into the large muffin holes by holding the 4 corners and sort of pushing them in.
-These get baked for around 20 – 25 minutes at 180C / 350 F and until the edges are just starting to go brown and the bottoms are crispy.
+The bread was fresh, so it was easy to maneuver the slices into the large muffin holes by holding the 4 corners and sort of pushing them in.
+These get baked for around 20 – 25 minutes at 180C / 350 F until the edges are just starting to go brown and the bottoms are crispy.

-I’ve used them fresh and then less fresh and I still don’t really know what the actual sweet spot for them is.
-I use a medium pot, which is fairly deep, and I fill it ¾ of the way with water.
-I add salt but not vinegar because, like Jamie Oliver, I don’t like the flavour the vinegar adds to the water and from a scientific perspective it is unclear to me as to whether it has any impact on keeping your egg whites perfectly in tact.
-It doesn’t seem to make a difference to me either way.
-I also stumbled on a website that claims if you strain the egg whites prior to poaching them, you drain off that small layer of runny white which is what causes those wayward stringy bits to fly around.
+I also stumbled on a website that claims if you strain the egg whites before poaching them, you drain off that small layer of runny white, which is what causes those wayward stringy bits to fly around.
 I have done this before with a lot of success, so I will include that here as an instruction to poach eggs.
-On other occasions, I have just poured them into the whirlpool and they have been fine.
-The most important part is to pour the egg (whether strained or not) into a tea-cup or small ramekin before you tip them into the water.
+On other occasions, I have just poured them into the whirlpool, and they have been fine.
+The most important part is to pour the egg (whether strained or not) into a teacup or small ramekin before you tip it into the water.
 The way they drop them in is important in how they swirl around and cook.
-You could of course bypass all this drama and poach your eggs en masse in one of those poaching pans or do them in the microwave for 30 seconds which is a breeze.
+You could, of course, bypass all this drama and poach your eggs en masse in one of those poaching pans or do them in the microwave for 30 seconds, which is a breeze.

 Fry your streaky bacon until very crispy and most of the fat has been rendered and roughly chop to sprinkle on the final egg baskets.
 I also add a few snips of fresh chives.

-In terms of recipe – make as much as you require of each of the elements and build your baskets accordingly.
+In terms of recipe, make as much as you require of each of the elements and build your baskets accordingly.

 Anchovy butter: